Bridge Multisections of Knotted Surfaces in $S^4$: Bridge multisections

 \subsection{Completely decomposable diagrams}

 Triplane diagrams with at most three bridges have been classified \cite[Thm 1.8]{MZ}.
-A completely decomposable triplane diagram is one built out of low-bridge diagrams.
-More precisely, a triplane diagram is \emph{completely decomposable} if it can be written as the distant sum of connected sums of triplane diagrams with at most three bridges.
-These triplane diagrams will play a role when defining the merging move in Section \ref{sec:split_merge}.
-The following propositions are sufficient conditions for a triplane diagram to be completely decomposable.
-In \cite[Thm 3.5]{Aranda_KT_2023}, it was proven that triplane diagrams with $\mathcal{L}^*(\Tcal)\leq2$ are also completely decomposable.
+A completely decomposable bridge trisection is one built out of low-bridge trisections.
+More precisely, a bridge trisection is \emph{completely decomposable} if it can be written as the distant sum of connected sums of bridge trisections with at most three bridges.
+These bridge trisections will play a role when defining the merging move in Section \ref{sec:split_merge}.
+The following propositions are sufficient conditions for a bridge trisection to be completely decomposable.
+In \cite[Thm 3.5]{Aranda_KT_2023}, it was proven that bridge trisections with $\mathcal{L}^*(\Tcal)\leq2$ are also completely decomposable.

 \begin{proposition}[Prop 4.1 of \cite{MZ}] Let $\Tcal$ be a $(b;c_1,c_2,c_3)$--bridge trisection with $c_i=b$ for some $i=1,2,3$.
 Then, $\Tcal$ is completely decomposable, and the underlying surface-link is the unlink of $\min_i\{c_i\}$ 2--spheres. \end{proposition}